Dean Cornelius: Club career

 Cornelius signed for Motherwell in the summer of 2018 from Hibernian.
 He made his debut as a substitute in Motherwell's 3–2 victory at home to Livingston on 18 May 2019.

 In June 2021, he signed a new two-year contract with Motherwell.
 He made his first start for the club on 14 July 2021, in a 1–0 win away to Queen's Park in the Scottish League Cup group stage.

 On 18 December 2021, Cornelius scored in his first Motherwell league start in a 2–0 home win against St Johnstone in the Scottish Premiership.

+On 31 May 2023, Motherwell announced that they had offered Cornelius a new contract, with his current deal expiring.
+On 22 June 2023, Harrogate Town announced the signing of Cornelius to a two-year contract.

+On 8 May 2025, the club announced the player would be released in June when his contract expired.